 All four Walt Disney World theme parks will be open on Christmas Day, so it’s up to you which you think will be the best option for you and your family.
 Remember, you need to book your park pass reservations in advance of your visit still.

 If you are looking for less crowds, I would also consider making a theme park reservation for Disney’s Animal Kingdom park on Christmas Day.
-I would still arrive early, and strongly urge you to consider rope dropping any Disney park if you’re hoping for shorter lines on attractions.
+The Tree of Life Awakenings nighttime special has a special holiday edition to check out.

 What if you don’t want to spend Christmas Day in a Disney theme park?

 If you want to eat a meal with your loved ones consider booking one of the many special events like a Christmas brunch at Homecoming.
 If you want to avoid buying more things, Disney’s Typhoon Lagoon is sure to help you avoid those long lines you might run into at the parks.

-If you are a Disney annual passholder be sure you’re not blacked out during this time, if you are you will have to purchase full price tickets to gain entry.
+If you are a Disney annual pass-holder be sure you’re not blacked out during this time.
+If you are you will have to purchase full price tickets to gain entry.